 - Articulated patterning for increased range of motion; stretch mesh fabric at low back for increased breathability and comfort

-- Gaiters seal out snow; tough scuff guards protect inside of leg and bottom hem; zippered pockets: two thigh cargo, one midtorso and one back
+- Gaiters seal out snow; tough scuff guards protect inside of leg and bottom hem; zippered pockets: two thigh cargo and one right hip

 - Concealed RECCO® reflector